guidanoli/yadsl/README.md

 ## Tests

-All test modules take work pretty much the same way.
-You'll be interaction with a single instance of the data structure through command line arguments.
-For further information on a given test module, simply run the test module executable with no arguments whatsoever.
+All test modules work pretty much the same way, letting you interact with a single instance of the data structure through command line arguments.
+If you seek further information about a given test module, simply run the test module executable with no arguments whatsoever and you'll be prompted with some useful help messages.